Elemental Synergies vs. Mixing Elemental Components 101

 A Sprinkle For A Wrinkle

 Age beautifully by letting Mother Nature keep you youthful and vibrant.
-A variety of oils can keep your skin tone and texture even and smooth for that young, wild, and free look you yearn for.
+A variety of oils and their components can keep your skin tone and texture even and smooth for that young, wild, and free look you yearn for.

 Carrots can be used for more Olaf’s nose or a crunchy dipper for a veggie platter.
 Vitamin-packed carrot seed oil helps control excess oil while removing wrinkles, evening skin tones, and restoring that youthful glow.